-Over smaller regions (i.e. those of Figure 5), monthly flux estimates deviate more significantly from the "truth" under both coverage scenarios (Figure 7).
+Over smaller regions (i.e. those of Fig. 5), monthly flux estimates deviate more significantly from the truth under both coverage scenarios (Fig. 7).
 This is expected, since the number and distribution of observations and the information content of the prior ultimately limit the spatiotemporal scale at which independent flux estimates can be reliably obtained.
 NRC 5000 monthly flux estimates are as good as or better than 2010 coverage estimates over almost all regions.
-Over regions 1, 4, 7 and 9, the NRC 5000 monthly flux estimates are almost always within 5% of the "true" fluxes, whereas over regions 3, 5, 6 and 8 the NRC 5000 estimates sometimes fall outside the 5% interval, but are always within 10% of the "truth".
-Over region 2

-(Mountain US), even though the NRC 5000 flux estimates do not follow the "truth" closely (likely for reasons discussed with respect to the Western US above), they are closer to the "truth" on average than the estimates from 2010 coverage.
-By contrast, the estimates from 2010 coverage consistently fall within the 5% error range only over region 9 (South Atlantic US), whereas over several regions (e.g., 3, 6, 7 and 8) its performance is significantly worse than for NRC 5000.
-The good performance of the 2010 coverage over the Southern Atlantic states, compared to other regions, may be due to the presence of a surface (tower) 5 sampling site at Beech Island, SC (SCT) and aircraft profiles and surface measurements at Cape May, NJ (CMA), which are typically downwind of that region.
+Over regions 1, 4, 7, and 9, the NRC 5000 monthly flux estimates are almost always within 5% of the true fluxes, whereas over regions 3, 5, 6, and 8 the NRC 5000 estimates sometimes fall outside the 5% interval, but are always within 10% of the truth.
+Over region 2 (Mountain US), even though the NRC 5000 flux estimates do not follow the truth closely (likely for reasons discussed with respect to the western US above), they are closer to the truth on average than the estimates from 2010 coverage.
+By contrast, the estimates from 2010 coverage consistently fall within the 5 % error range only over region 9 (South Atlantic US), whereas over several regions (e.g., 3, 6, 7, and 8) its performance is significantly worse than for NRC 5000.
+The good performance of the 2010 coverage over the Southern Atlantic states, compared to other regions, may be due to the presence of a surface (tower) sampling site at Beech Island, SC (SCT), and aircraft profiles and surface measurements at Cape May, NJ (CMA), which are typically downwind of that region.

-Figure 8 shows the accuracy of estimated annual total fossil fuel fluxes over the United States and several sub-regions.
-For all the regions, the prior annual emission estimate is outside a 5% margin around the "true" emissions (orange rectangles).

-For the relatively sparse 2010 coverage scenario, the "true" fluxes are recovered to within 5% for the US, the Eastern US, the 10 Central US, and two out of the nine regions of Figure 5.
-Under the augmented NRC 5000 coverage scenario, annual total fossil fuel flux estimates are within 5% of the truth for the conterminous US and all of its sub-regions except one (Mountain US).
+Figure 8 shows the accuracy of estimated annual total fossil fuel fluxes over the United States and several subregions.
+For all the regions, the prior annual emission estimate is outside a 5 % margin around the true emissions (orange rectangles).
+For the relatively sparse 2010 coverage scenario, the true fluxes are recovered to within 5 % for the US, the eastern US, the central US, and two out of the nine regions of Fig. 5.
+Under the augmented NRC 5000 coverage scenario, annual total fossil fuel flux estimates are within 5 % of the truth for the conterminous US and all of its subregions except one (Mountain US).